keesiemeijer/custom-post-type-date-archives/readme.md

 Add date archives to custom post types.

-The default archives and calendar widget will be replaced with similar widgets where you can select a post type.
+The default archives and calendar widget will be replaced with similar widgets where you can now select a post type.

 WordPress only supports date archives for the `post` post type.
 With this plugin you can add date archive support for custom post types with the [add_post_type_support()](http://codex.wordpress.org/Function_Reference/add_post_type_support) function.
 Add `date-archives` to the supports parameter and this plugin will add the rewrite rules needed.